by Robert Alvine

 Kia’s advertising tagline is “The Power to Surprise”.
 In a world of exaggeration, that one’s about as accurate as they get.

-So if you’re looking for cocktail conversation that’ll keep the rapt attention of everyone around, try this news.
+So if you’re looking for cocktail conversation that’ll keep the attention of everyone around, tell them a story about a surprising car.

 But have the printed article in your jacket pocket in case you have to prove it.